What’s The Best Robotic Vacuum Cleaner For 2020?

-A known issue with the Romba 671 is it doesn’t like dark colours as it interprets this as an object or step.
-This means if you like dark carpet or have a rug with a black border the unit will more than likely refuse to clean it.
+The Romba 671 doesn’t like dark colours and tends to interpret them as an object or step.
+If you have dark carpet or have rugs with a dark border, the Roomba might refuse to clean it.

 The small 350ml dustbin means you have to empty it more often.
-So for those with a medium property, it will be hard to set and forget without needing to check/empty it after every clean.
+So you might find yourself needing to check and empty it after every clean.

-The KK320 provides 900 Pa of suction, while a little less than others covered it’s pretty average in this regard.
-The motor is quiet and so the unit is has a working noise level of less than 60dB, meaning you can watch tv, sleep or work while it’s active.
+Provides 900 Pa of suction, the KK320 is near silent with a working noise level of less than 60dB.
+You can easily watch tv, sleep or work while it’s cleaning.

-The 1200mAh Li-ion battery provides up to 60min of cleaning and has a charging time of 4 hours.
-When the battery is less than 20%, the unit will return to the dock for automatic charging.
+The 1200mAh Li-ion battery provides up to 60min of cleaning on a 4-hour charge.
+When the battery drops below 20%, the unit will return to the dock for automatic charging.

-With 4 cleaning modes, you can use the DIGGRO KK320 in a number of ways.
-These modes include: powerful, automatic, edge and random.
-While the unit doesn’t offer mapping, it does navigate in a methodical pattern, making sure it covers every area of your home.
+Offering 4 cleaning modes (powerful, automatic, edge and random), you can tailor the KK320 to give the best cleaning result.
+While the unit doesn’t map where it has been, it does navigate in a methodical pattern, making sure it covers every area of your home.

-The unit uses two side brushes to sweep dust and dirt into dustbin via a suction channel.
-Sensors are located near these brushes, which enable the unit to avoid dropping down steps and hitting objects.
+The unit’s two side brushes sweep dust and dirt into a suction channel and to the dustbin.
+Sensors are located at the edges enabling the unit to avoid dropping down steps or hitting objects.